 Once on Kangaroo Island, you can book some local day tours to experience all the best Kangaroo Island attractions.
 Here are some suggestions

-- Full Day Kangaroo Island Safari from Penneshaw – this is great if you stay in the town of Penneshaw, which is where the ferry docks. you will see some of the stunning landscape and taste some local produce.
+- Small Group Best of KI Tour – this is great if you stay in the town of Penneshaw, which is where the ferry docks.
+You will see some of the stunning landscape and taste some local produce.

 - 2-Hour Dolphin, Seal and Snorkelling Tour – leaving from Christmas Cove Marina in the heart of Penneshaw, get up close to some of the local marine life

 - Kangaroo Island: Nocturnal Animal 4WD Experience – with pickup in Kingscote, this evening tour will give you an insight into the lives of the nocturnal Kangaroo Island animals